Skip to Main Content

 Jacksonville, FL 32224

 Note that this particular DNP track does not require entrance exam scores.
-Receipt of materials may be verified with the Graduate School at (904) 620-1360.
+Receipt of materials may be verified in the application portal or directly with the Graduate School at (904) 620-1360.
 All materials must be received by the application deadline for consideration.
 Do not submit materials to the School of Nursing unless specifically requested to do so.

 Those who have questions regarding or need assistance with applying to this DNP track may contact UNF Online at (904) 620-3577 or unfonline@unf.edu